 Welcome to glanworth guitar lessons.
 This page will help you get started playing your guitar.
 We will start by looking at the different parts on the guitar.
 Then we’ll look at posture, fretting a note on the guitar, how to read chord diagrams and finally play our first song.

-In the picture above you can see the two main types of acoustic guitar used today.
-There are also electric guitars that you plug into an amplifier/speaker.
+In the picture above you can see the two main types of guitar used today.
+Acoustic guitar and electric guitar.
 See if you can find the ‘frets’, ‘nut’ and ‘bridge’ on the guitars.

 The most important part of posture for a beginner guitarist is that the neck of the guitar goes up in a 45 degree angle.
 This allows you to see the fret board clearly, keeps your left arm below the neck, and makes it much easier to fret the guitar.
 The easiest way to achieve this is with a strap.
 Notice in the pictures that crossing your legs or using a foot stool can give similar results.